SimbaBuilds/Hightower_Multi_Agent_Orchestration/README.md

 - **Multi-Provider Support** - OpenAI, Anthropic, Google Gemini, and xAI
 - **Production Features** - Retry logic, fallbacks, cancellation, logging, and monitoring

+**Note:** This implementation is built around a Supabase database.
+You will either need to implement that or remove the database-dependent code to get the server to run.

 ## Table of Contents
 - [System Architecture](#system-architecture)
 - [Core Components](#core-components)